haochuanwei/flexmod/README.md

 		    "verbosity",
 		    "The granularity to which the module reports / complains", 1,
-		    # specify a preprocessing function if needed
+		    # specify a preprocessor function if needed
-		    preprocessing=int,
+		    preprocessor=int,
 		),
 	    ],
 	),